DSSLab-Tsinghua/XRBC/README.md

 - 🛡️ **Strong security** guarantees for cross-group interactions

 ### 🧪 Artifact Overview
-This artifact enables reproduction of **Section 7** results from our NDSS 2026 paper.
+This artifact enables reproduction of **Section VII** results from our paper.
 The experiments require no specialized hardware and run on standard commodity machines.

 **Test Environment:**
 - 🖥️ 4-core CPU, 16GB RAM, 100GB storage